Smart Ways to Protect Your Car When It Sits Outside a Lot

 2. Apply a Weather-Resistant Wax Once a Month

-Applying wax to your car is simple.
-Just follow these steps:
+The good news?
+Waxing your car is easy.
+Just follow these simple steps:

 1. Pick the best type of wax for you.
 You can choose between carnauba wax or paint sealant.
 Carnauba wax is an organic product made of Brazilian palm leaves that can leave your car looking radiant.
 Meanwhile, paint sealant is a synthetic wax that can leave a great shine and can protect your car’s clear coat for a longer period.